 We have refreshed and updated the brand for the Lincolnshire Care Association to appeal to a wide range of care providers.
 This includes reviewing the values of the Association and working on the communication of key messages to increase awareness of its existence and its relevance and importance – not just to members but to wider stakeholders including the NHS, local authorities and the media.

 We have strengthened the communications between the association and its members by developing regular communications including a monthly newsletter to promote training opportunities, share positive news, highlight good practices in the sector and signpost useful resources.
 By sharing positive news and congratulating successes, we are helping to instil a sense of pride, appreciation and importance among care workers.

 Championing care for Lincolnshire

-We provide PR and copywriting services which includes articles, features and case studies.
-We develop content for use on social media channels and provide artwork and copy for members to use which promotes the sector and helps recruitment efforts.
+We provided PR and copywriting services which included articles, features and case studies.
+We developed content for use on social media channels and provide artwork and copy for members to use which promotes the sector and helps recruitment efforts.
 We also share good news stories and regularly provide statements to the media on issues relevant to the care sector – such as policy changes and news events that could – or sometimes do – display the care sector in a negative light.
-We help to ensure rebuttal is in place and we work with the Association to boost the awareness and perception of the care sector in Lincolnshire and beyond, championing the importance of their work and making it a more attractive career prospect to those considering a rewarding role in care.
+We helped to ensure rebuttal is in place and worked with the Association to boost the awareness and perception of the care sector in Lincolnshire and beyond, championing the importance of their work and making it a more attractive career prospect to those considering a rewarding role in care.